Logo

 Why UK Homeowners Choose Sailax?

-Unlike some imported heat pump models designed for warmer European climates, the Ecogen290 is tested and rated for operation in ambient temperatures as low as -5°C covering the vast majority of UK winter conditions, including Scotland.
-Performance does reduce below -5°C, and our installation team will advise on supplementary heating options if your property is in a particularly exposed location.
+Unlike some imported heat pump models designed for warmer European climates, the Ecogen290 is tested and rated for operation in ambient temperatures as low as -15°C covering the vast majority of UK winter conditions, including Scotland.
+Performance does reduce below -15°C, and our installation team will advise on supplementary heating options if your property is in a particularly exposed location.

 Zero-Hassle, MCS-Certified Installation

-Sailax installations are carried out by MCS-certified engineers - a legal requirement for BUS grant eligibility.
+Installed by our own team.
+Every installation is MCS-certified under our partner's umbrella accreditation scheme.
+A legal requirement for BUS grant eligibility.
 From your initial home survey to commissioning, the process typically takes one day.
 We handle all grant paperwork, building regulations notification, and post-installation commissioning checks.
 Most customers are using their new system within 24 hours of installation.

 Heat Pump Water Heater vs Gas Boiler: Key Differences